New world whisky: Whiskies

 Examples of whiskies that fall into this category include Scottish Rye Whisky, Irish Rye whisky and American Single malt whisky.

 Statistics

 As of August 2022, there are currently over 30 countries which produce new world whiskies with the category growing by 8% in the years 2021 - 2022.

 Achievements

-In 2014, Tasmania’s Sullivans Cove Distillery made history by becoming the first New World distillery to win the title of World’s Best Single Malt Whisky at the World Whiskies Awards, marking a significant milestone for New World whisky on the global stage, the distillery went on to win further global accolades, including World’s Best Single Cask Single Malt in both 2018 and 2019.
-On 21 February 2024 the Indian whisky Indri single malt whisky was name the best New World whisky at the VinePair awards.
+In 2014, Tasmania’s Sullivans Cove Distillery made history by becoming the first New World distillery to win the title of World’s Best Single Malt Whisky at the World Whiskies Awards, marking a significant milestone for New World whisky on the global stage, the distillery went on to win further global accolades, including World’s Best Single Cask Single Malt in both 2018, 2019 and 2026.
+On 21 February 2024 the Indian whisky Indri was named the "best New World whisky" at the VinePair awards.